janjiralakirankumar/Azure-Labs/README.md

 4. **Choose a New VM Size**:
    - You'll see a list of available VM sizes.
 Choose the size that best fits your requirements.
 Each size has information about the number of CPU cores, RAM, and other specifications.
-   - Click the new size you want to use and click on `Resize` to apply the change.
+   - Click the new size you want to use and click "Resize" to apply the change.

 5. **Start the Virtual Machine**:
    - Once the size change is applied, start the VM by selecting it and clicking the "Start" button.